CasperOrnberg01/Cybersecurity-and-dataprivacy/Final_Assignment.md

 [Link to logbook](logbook.md)

 ### Reflection on logbook
 - Felt like logbook's purpose was to track the used hours on the course, and maybe estimate how long different subjects and assignments took to complete.
+Good tool to also analyze what has been done.

 ## (optional) Feedback
 - I personally enjoyed the course, found it really interesting, and liked the approach where students has to set up the testing environment and dependecies by themselves.